Layr-Labs/eigenlayer-middleware/README.md

 # AVS Smart Contract Architecture

 <p align="center"><b><font size="+1">
-🚧 The Slasher contract is under active development and its interface expected to change.
+🚧 The Slasher contract is under active development and its interface is expected to change.
 We recommend writing slashing logic without integrating with the Slasher at this point in time. 🚧
 </font></b><p>

 ## Introduction